SaifAlmaliki/Hirios/README.md

 4. **Access the application**
    - Open http://localhost:8080
    - The app will run on port 8080 by default
+   - Experience the beautiful Aurora backgrounds and modern UI design

 ### Available Scripts
 - `npm run dev` - Start development server